-Chou Dou Fu
+Chou Dou Fu (Stinky Tofu)

 The first reaction first-timers usually have towards this local delicacy would be to hold their noses or their breath.
 Yet, despite its pungent odour, those who have tried it usually come back for more.
-Chou Dou Fu or 'Smelly Tofu' is another popular local dish commonly found on Shanghai’s streets.
+Chou Dou Fu or 'Stinky Tofu' is another popular local dish commonly found on Shanghai’s streets.
 Fermented with a mixture of sour milk, vegetables, meat, Chinese herbs and other optional ingredients for several months, the stinky tofu is commonly fried, but it can also be eaten cold, steamed or stewed.

 A legendary dish in Shanghai, Beggar’s Chicken is prepared by wrapping a whole chicken in lotus leaves and covering it with mud, before placing it in the oven to cook to perfection (in the olden days, the chicken was baked in the ground).